-In 1997, the Legislature created a funding formula to provide each child with an adequate public education.
+In 1997, the Legislature created a funding formula (called the Mississippi Adequate Education Program or MAEP) to provide each child with an adequate public education.
 The state has fully funded its part only twice.
-The proposed amendment will require the Legislature to keep its commitment to our children and our communities.
+Initiative 42 will require the Legislature to keep its commitment to our children and our communities and fully fund education.

 Not from new taxes.
-The state’s part of K-12 funding could be built up to reach its promised level by using at least 25% of any General Fund revenues coming from economic growth each year.
-The amendment’s financial proposal doesn’t offer a funding solution, but it offers a fiscally pathway for the Legislature to reach full funding over a period of years.
+The state’s part of K-12 funding could be built up to reach its promised level by using at least 25% of any increase in revenues each year.
+Initiative 42’s financial proposal doesn’t offer a funding solution, but it offers a fiscally conservative pathway for the Legislature to reach full funding over a period of years.

-No. The state’s part of fully funding its commitment to K-12 education can come from General Fund growth, not funds allocated for other agency budgets.
+No. The state’s part of fully funding its commitment to K-12 education can come from growth, not funds allocated for other agency budgets.

 No. The Legislature will continue to make decisions regarding education funding.
-So long as the Legislature fully funds K-12 education, there is no need for a judge judicial review.
+So long as the Legislature fully funds K-12 education, there is no need for a judicial review.
 If the Legislature fails to fully fund the its own formula, a Mississippian can sue to require the Legislature to fully fund the formula.
-This decision, however, will ultimately be decided by the Mississippi Supreme Court.
+This decision, however, will in all likelihood be decided by the Mississippi Supreme Court.

 Mississippi has never thrown money at education.
-All this amendment would do is require the Legislature to fully fund its part of the promise made in 1997 to provide an adequate education for all our children.
+All Initiative 42 would do is require the Legislature to fully fund its part of the promise made in 1997 to provide an adequate education for all our children.

 If you ask local school leaders, they will tell you that full funding could help them reduce the student-to-teacher ratio, acquire needed technology and upgrade crumbling facilities.
 They also say that full funding could help them avoid local bond issues and increased property taxes.